On Thinking Well – Part One

 What do you believe would be everyone’s response?
 I agree; most, if not every one in the audience, would raise their hands.
 Why?
 Because all of us believe we are thinking people; hardly an argument is needed to the contrary.

-But while we all do think, the question is better framed in this way: do we think correctly?
+But while we do think, the question might better be framed in this way: do we think correctly?
 My response is “no.” In fact, I suggest most of us do not properly think as we should.

 “…[I]n essence, we cannot teach thinking well without knowing what is wrong with it-what needs to be corrected through education.
 We teach Latin or calculus because students do not already know how to speak Latin or find integrals.
 But, by any reasonable description of thinking, students already know how to think, and the problem is that they do not do it as effectively as they might.”